 However, some ingredients are tricky.
 Sodium bicarbonate is used as an antacid, but experts worry it can disrupt a baby's natural pH balance and cause problems in large doses.

 Sweeteners like sugar or agave are added for taste.
-But excess sugar can lead to tooth decayβironic when treating teethingβand may create a preference for sweet solutions for comfort.
+But excess sugar can lead to tooth decay—ironic when treating teething—and may create a preference for sweet solutions for comfort.

 The truth is, gripe water for teething wasn't designed for that purpose.
 It's marketed for digestive issues like colic, infant gas, and hiccups.
 Colic affects up to 28% of babies, causing those mysterious evening crying spells.